opencypher/cypherdb/src/content/docs/cypher/configuration.md

 description: "Connection and database configuration"
 ---

-The configuration of a Kuzu database or a connection to the database can be changed through a standalone `CALL` statement, described in this section.
+The configuration of a CypherDB database or a connection to the database can be changed through a standalone `CALL` statement, described in this section.
 Different from [the `CALL` clause](/cypher/query-clauses/call), this statement for changing configuration **cannot** be used with other query clauses, such as `RETURN`.